 Post Doctoral Fellow 2016-2017

-Dr. Brittany Sheldon received her master's and doctoral degrees in art history and African studies at Indiana University in Bloomington.
+Brittany Sheldon received her master's and doctoral degrees in art history and African studies at Indiana University in Bloomington.
 She also holds a bachelor's degree in the history of art and visual culture from the University of California in Santa Cruz.
 Her research highlights women's artistry in the rural communities of northeastern Ghana and southern Burkina Faso.
-She is currently creating an online exhibition entitled "State of an Art: Women's Artistry in Northeastern Ghana and Southern Burkina Faso."
+She created an online exhibition entitled "State of an Art: Women's Artistry in Northeastern Ghana and Southern Burkina Faso."
 Based on filed research conducted between 2012 and 2016, this website will showcase specific examples of plastering and painting, pottery-making, and basket-weaving processes as well as portraits of the women artists involved in them.
-Dr. Sheldon is also writing an article in which she expands her discussion on specific women artists, exploring their lives, work, expertise in and knowledge about their traditional artistic practices.
+Dr. Sheldon also wrote an article in which she expands her discussion on specific women artists, exploring their lives, work, expertise in and knowledge about their traditional artistic practices.
 Her research interests include indigenous architectural traditions, African women's arts, contemporary international African and diasporic art and artists, and the role of artistry in the formation of national identity.

 Post-doctoral Fellow 2015-2016